 Southern States Communication Association

-Annual Convention | “Anchors and Anchoring Communication”
+95th Annual Convention | “Anchors and Anchoring Communication”

-April 2-6, 2025 | Norfolk, Virginia
+April 2-6, 2025 | Norfolk, VA

 Rhetoric & Public Address Division

 Vice-Chair & Program Planner: Sara Baugh-Harris, sabaugh@davidson.edu

 The Rhetoric & Public Address Division invites competitive papers and panel proposals from all approaches in rhetorical theory and criticism.
 Submissions relating to the conference theme—“Anchors and Anchoring Communication”—are encouraged.
 While we anticipate many papers related to the 2024 presidential election, we encourage these submissions to engage the conference theme in these discussions.
 Consider how rhetoric might anchor us in a moment when academic freedom, freedom of expression and the right to assemble, critical scholarship on race, gender, and sexuality, decolonial and anticolonial liberation movements, and higher education are under political threat.
 Conversely, we invite submissions that also consider elements of rhetorical studies to which we must no longer remain anchored.
 What historical, ideological, and epistemological constructs in rhetorical studies can we leave behind?
 In thinking about the future of rhetorical studies and public address, what should center us, what might this future look like, and who should be leading these conversations?
 This second question is particularly suited to our goal of increasing graduate student involvement and engagement in the division.
 Thus, graduate student papers and panels are highly encouraged.